carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-7.md

 instance of an `MLIRContext`.
 When constructing a `Type`, we are internally just constructing and uniquing an instance of a storage class.

-When defining a new `Type` that requires additional information beyond just the `kind` (e.g. the `struct` type, which requires additional information to hold the element types), we will need to provide a derived storage class.
-The `primitive` types that don't have any additional data (e.g. the [`index` type](../../LangRef.md#index-type)) don't require a storage class.
+When defining a new `Type` that contains parametric data (e.g. the `struct` type, which requires additional information to hold the element types), we will need to provide a derived storage class.
+The `singleton` types that don't have any additional data (e.g. the [`index` type](../../LangRef.md#index-type)) don't require a storage class and use the default `TypeStorage`.

 ##### Defining the Storage Class